This is hands down my favourite coffee machine. By a mile.

 Honestly, hitting the gym before you use it might not be too bad of an idea.

-It’s quirky, expensive, messy, takes up a lot of space on the counter, is difficult to clean, requires regular maintenance, takes premium coffee beans, is a pain to get parts for, needs a specific grinder, and is dang-hard to use.
+It’s quirky, expensive, messy, takes up a lot of space on the counter, is difficult to clean, requires regular maintenance, needs premium coffee beans, is a pain to get parts for, requires a specific type of grinder, and is dang-hard to use.

-It also requires a good amount of coffee research, perseverance, and borderline masochistic tendencies to even pull a half decent shot.
+It also requires a good amount of coffee research, perseverance, and borderline masochistic tendencies to even learn to pull a half decent shot.